Menu

 A Last Will and Testament is a key part of your estate plan.
 If you don’t have a Trust, your Will contains the provisions directing who gets your assets when you die, and if you have minor or disabled children, who cares for them.
+Working with an experienced wills attorney will ensure that these details are both clearly defined and legally enforceable.
 But keep in mind—Wills go through probate.

-Whether you need a simple Will or a Pour Over Will and Trust, you must be sure that all the factors for your particular economic and family circumstances are being considered.
-Since the Last Will is the basic building block of any estate plan, you want to be sure that it has been properly prepared and executed.
+Whether you need a simple Will or a Pour Over Will and Trust, working with an experienced wills attorney will ensure that all the factors for your particular economic and family circumstances are being considered.
+Since the Last Will is the basic building block of any estate plan, it is essential that it has been properly prepared and executed so it is legally sound.

 A Revocable Living Trust lets you control how your assets are managed during your lifetime and distributed after death—without probate.
 You typically serve as the trustee while you’re able, and